-System Inactivity signals report to our Central Station as trouble signals.
-Unless alternate instructions have been notated on your dealer notepad or directly on a customer’s account, this particular signal triggers a call from our dispatchers directly to you, the dealer, where they either leave a message or tell you directly.
+System Inactivity signals report to our Central Station as trouble signals (unless alternate instructions have been given) and triggers a notification from our dispatchers directly to the Dealer.

 What is a System Inactivity Signal?

-It’s simply a notification that an alarm system hasn’t been armed or disarmed for a specific amount of time.
-Sometimes (depending on how an account is set up) the signal reports after 24-72 hours.
-Other times, it’s after a week.
+A notification that the alarm system hasn’t been armed or disarmed for a specific amount of time.
+Depending on how it is programmed the signal reports after 24-72 hours, other times, it’s after a week.

-Whatever the time frame, once the signal arrives, it usually causes a call or an email to you or your customer.
-More often than not, you guys opt for a dealer only notification, and why not?
-The other option, of course, is to log the signal, notifying no one, and as always, the choice of how to handle this is yours.
+Once the inactivity signal arrives, it causes a call or an email to the Dealer.
+The other option is to log the signal, notifying no one.
+The choice of how to handle this is yours.

-They can be awesome as a heads up to you, the dealer when used properly, and may help you save yourself time, money, and maybe even a customer.
+They can be awesome as a heads up.
+It may help you save yourself time, money, and maybe even a customer.